 Dr. Michael Montano

-Dr. Michael Montano is a board eligible orthopedic surgeon who joins the Mat-Su valley from Connecticut.
+Dr. Michael Montano is a board certified orthopedic surgeon who joins the Mat-Su valley from Connecticut.
 He graduated from the College of the Holy Cross in Worcester, MA and served as a division one starting pitcher for four years as well as team captain during his final year.

 After college, Dr. Montano matriculated through the University of Connecticut Medical School and later completed his residency at the University of Massachusetts.
 During his residency, he assisted in the orthopedic care of the Boston Red Sox AAA affiliate in Pawtucket, RI as well as many of the surrounding college and professional athletes in Worcester, MA.